agnesoft/agdb/docs/guide.md

 }
 ```

 We are doing a mutable transaction to prevent any new posts, likes or other modifications to interfere while we do this.
 First we get the ids of all the posts.
-Then we count the `liked` edges of each post and finally we insert a new `likes` property with that count back to the posts.
+Then we count the `liked` edges of each post (exactly what we would be doing if we did not want to change the schema) and finally we insert a new `likes` property with that count back to the posts.
 This allows us to select and order posts based on likes:

 ```Rust
 fn liked_posts(db: &Db, offset: u64, limit: u64) -> Result<Vec<QueryId>, QueryError> {